TechieSingh/Final-project-ST-Prompt-eng/docs/PDF_DOCUMENTATION_TEMPLATE.md

 ### 8.4 Final Notes

-This project demonstrates practical application of generative AI technologies while remaining simple enough to understand and explain.
-The modular architecture allows for future enhancements, and comprehensive documentation ensures maintainability.
+This project demonstrates practical application of generative AI technologies.
+The modular architecture allows for future enhancements.

 ---